stefanspringer1/BuildingSwiftOnWindows/README.md

 ## How to know which versions of source to use

-Of course, you can always try to build the current main version of the source, but this always a work in progress, so the current versionmay not build.
+Of course, you can always try to build the current main version of the source, but this always a work in progress, so the current version may not build.
 You might (at least first) use versions of the sources that _should_ build.

 You can use a commit number or a tag to checkout a certain version of a repository.
 The next section explains how to do that, once you know the tag or the commit number, and also how to loook up the tags in a repository.